The Open Molecules 2025 (OMol25) Dataset, Evaluations, and Models: Reactivity

-We attempted to apply our AFIR procedure to these electrolyte reactions, but neither MACE-MP-0 nor even B97-3c had a sufficiently stable/reasonable description of the potential energy surface in the presence of undercoordinated metals/radicals, causing widespread convergence issues and resulting in poor quality snapshots.
-The geodesic procedure used for RGD1 worked better, but it still encountered some issues, likely owing to the fact that we were interpolating directly from reactant to product rather than from reactant to transition state to product.
-Thus, we instead employed our recently developed Path Optimization with a Continuous Representation Neural Network aka Popcornn method \cite{Khegazy2025}, using the geodesic model potential and loss function but with a continuous path representation during optimization.
+We attempted to apply our AFIR procedure to these electrolyte reactions, but neither MACE-MP-0 nor even B97-3c had an accurate description of the potential energy surface in the presence of undercoordinated metals/radicals, resulting in poor quality snapshots.
+The geodesic procedure used in Appendix \ref{sec:app:react:rgd} also proved insufficient.
+Thus, we instead employed the recently developed Path Optimization with a Continuous Representation Neural Network aka Popcornn method \cite{Khegazy2025}, using the geodesic model potential and loss function but with a continuous path representation during optimization.
 17 snapshots were then sampled uniformly from the optimized path, and the middle 15 were selected for simulation with DFT (i.e. endpoints were discarded).
 Thus, approximately 2.2 million snapshots were generated by running Popcornn on all electrolyte reactions.

-We note that, in addition to the four categorizes of reactive geometries just described, other reactive geometries in the training dataset come from recalculated Transition-1x, ANI-1xBB, instances in which bonding changed during optimization, MLIP-MD, Boltzmann rattling, and possibly snapshots from other community datasets in which active learning and/or optimization was employed.

-In addition to reactive geometries that ended up in the test set due to composition-based splitting, we also generated two additional sets of reactive snapshots for use in testing which attempt to be explicitly out-of-distribution: Geodesic interpolations of 1782 organic reactions which are neither in Transition1x nor RGD1, and AFIR snapshots of the 1436 reactions obtained from our metal complex templates which had no swappable ligands.
-These two sets in total contain approximately 67k snapshots for use as an OOD energy and force evaluation set.
+In addition to reactive geometries that ended up in the test set due to composition-based splitting, we also generated two additional sets of reactive snapshots for use in testing which attempt to be explicitly out-of-distribution: Geodesic interpolations of 1782 organic reactions which are neither in Transition-1x nor RGD1, and AFIR snapshots of the 1436 reactions obtained from our metal complex templates which had no swappable ligands.
+These two sets in total contain approximately 67k snapshots for use as an OOD reactivity evaluation set.